 The first time I harvested a seal, my family celebrated.
-My parents gave the meat and hide away to demonstrate the importance of sharing and to show that I was a hunter who could help to support our village.
+My parents gave the meat and hide away to demonstrate the importance of sharing and to show that I was a hunter who could support a family and our village.
 Then we had a feast.
 This marked my transition from a teenager to an adult and signaled my readiness for marriage.